irwan-hendra/springboot-postgres-jsonb-demo/README.md

 - significantly reduce effort (to the tune of 3 weeks man-hours)
 - increased reuse, the code can be used in any kind of jsonb data type
 - simplify and reduce duplicate codes

+### To run: read the DemojsonbApplicationTests.java it's self explanatory